mistay/arduino_poe_ip_relay/README.md

 Device for switching relais with [power-over-ethernet](http://en.wikipedia.org/wiki/Power_over_Ethernet) (POE, 802.3af) with watchdog included based on Arduino PRO Mini.

 ## Description
-Generic loads (here: valve actuators) can be controlled by TCP/IP.
+This device enables generic loads (here: valve actuators) to be controlled by TCP/IP.

 The power for the relay card and the Arduino Pro MINI is derived by a POE 802.3af ethernet switch.